NasehMajidi/nasehmajidi.github.io/_pages/about.md

   - /about.html
 ---
 {: style="text-align: justify" }
 I am currently employed at LiveTSE, where I have been working on the development of an automated technical trading system for the Tehran Stock Market.
-I have a strong academic background and experience in managing electrical and computer engineering projects, with a focus on solving mathematical and engineering problems using Deep Reinforcement Learning.
+Furthermore, I have a strong academic background and experience in managing electrical and computer engineering projects, with a focus on solving mathematical and engineering problems using Deep Reinforcement Learning.
+My research focuses on machine learning and its applications in signal processing, image processing, bioinformatics, and communications.
 I am also proficient in several programming languages, including Python, MATLAB, Mathcad, and C.

 Education
 ======